35 Types of Butterflies in Indiana

 The Eastern Tiger Swallowtail is a large butterfly with orange, black, and yellow markings on its wings.
 The adult’s wingspan can measure up to three inches across.

-These types of butterflies in Indiana are primarily seen in the summertime, often hovering over flowers to feed on their nectar.
+These butterflies in Indiana are primarily seen in the summertime, often hovering over flowers to feed on their nectar.

-Females will lay eggs after mating, but these eggs usually don’t hatch until the following spring or early summer months when it’s warm enough for caterpillars to grow and mature before pupating into butterflies and emerging from their cocoons.
+Females will lay eggs after mating, but they usually don’t hatch until the following spring or early summer months when it’s warm enough for caterpillars to grow and mature before pupating into butterflies and emerging from their cocoons.

 30. Spicebush Swallowtail